 Influenced by cultures from around the world, Galería Barceló is a collector’s haven of antique pieces and quirky textiles.
 Since 1998, their team have prioritised individual character, producing custom-made furniture that tells a story.
 Antique pots, ceramic tiles and Asian statues are just some of the pieces you’ll find here.

 Ask the locals where to shop for furniture, and just short of Palma, they’re likely to mention Manacor.
 It’s well-known on the island for being an industrious town, and over the years has been a strong contender in the design department.
-Despite not being an overly pretty place to do your shopping, you will find a large cluster of good furniture stores on the outskirts – many of which have been in the family for generations.
+While it not be the prettiest place in Mallorca to do your shopping, you will find a large cluster of good furniture stores on the outskirts – many of which have been in the family for generations.

 HC Top Picks in Manacor

 Dating back to 1932, the impressive 2000m2 showroom at Mobles Riera is dedicated to quality design.
 The Riera family (now in their third generation) know a thing or two about furniture, and travel all over Europe sourcing the best products from up-and-coming designers.
 They are constantly moving with the times, and pride themselves on friendly service and their over 80 years of furniture know-how.